Fingerprinting LLMs via Prompt Injection: Experiments

 \subsection{Experimental Setup}

 \myparatight{Base models} We evaluate our method on five widely used open-source LLMs of different families and scales: Llama-3-8B~\citep{meta2024llama3_8b}, Mistral-7B-v0.3~\citep{mistral2024mistral7b_v0.3}, Qwen3-8B~\citep{qwen3_2025_8B}, DeepSeek-R1-Distill-Qwen-1.5B~\citep{deepseek2025distill_qwen1.5b} (abbreviated as DeepSeek-R1), and SmoLLM2-135M~\citep{smollm2_2025_135M}.
-These models span parameter counts from 135M to 8B and cover both recent state-of-the-art architectures (e.g., Llama, Mistral, Qwen) and smaller distilled or lightweight variants (e.g., DeepSeek-R1, SmoLLM2).
+These models span parameter counts from 135M to 8B and cover both recent state-of-the-art architectures (e.g., Llama, Mistral, Qwen) and distilled or lightweight variants (e.g., DeepSeek-R1, SmoLLM2).
 This diverse selection allows us to assess whether \method{} generalizes across different model families and parameter scales.

-\myparatight{Suspect models} For each base model above, we collect a set of its post-trained and quantized variants as suspect models.
-For post-trained models, we gather popular checkpoints from Hugging Face by ranking repositories according to download counts, ensuring coverage of widely used variants.
-For quantized models, we follow the same procedure but restrict our choice to the GGUF format~\citep{gguf_huggingface2024}, which has become the community standard and guarantees consistent compatibility across toolchains, thereby facilitating reproducibility.
-We distinguish between two types of suspect models.
-For a base model, the \emph{positive suspect models} are post-trained or quantized versions derived from the given base model, while \emph{negative suspect models} are post-trained or quantized versions derived from other base models.
-Table~\ref{tab:suspect-models} summarizes our dataset.
+\myparatight{Suspect models} For each base model, we collect post-trained and quantized variants as suspect models.
+Post-trained models are selected from Hugging Face by ranking repositories by download counts to cover widely used checkpoints.
+Quantized models are collected using the same procedure but restricted to the GGUF format~\citep{gguf_huggingface2024}, which is the community standard and ensures consistent toolchain compatibility for reproducibility.
+We define \emph{positive suspect models} as post-trained or quantized variants derived from the given base model, and \emph{negative suspect models} as those derived from other base models.
+Appendix Table~\ref{tab:suspect-models} summarizes the dataset.

 \myparatight{Baseline methods} We compare \method{} with four baselines: TRAP~\citep{gubri2024trap}, LLMmap~\citep{pasquini2025llmmap}, IPGuard~\citep{cao2021ipguard}, and Combined Attack~\citep{liu2024formalizing} (denoted \method{}-CA).
 Implementation details of them are in Appendix~\ref{app:baselines}.